The awarded budget should be evaluated upon award receipt and monitored throughout the entirety of the award lifecycle.

 - Why the rebudget is necessary for the project

-- The Office of Research Support may request additional information, depending on the sponsor.
-Once the rebudget justification is finalized, it will be communicated to the sponsor by the Office of Research Support.
+- ORS may request additional information, depending on the sponsor.
+Once the rebudget justification is finalized, it will be communicated to the sponsor by ORS.

 School of Medicine or School of Nursing

-- Budget modification requests are submitted by the grants and contracts administrator through myRESEARCHhome.
+- Budget modification requests are submitted by the grant manager through myRESEARCHhome.
 Within the “Submit a request” function, select MNMC Admin Action, then select Prior approval request.

-- Once the rebudget justification is finalized, it will be communicated to the sponsor by the Office of Research Administration.
+- Once the rebudget justification is finalized, it will be communicated to the sponsor by the Office of Research Administration (ORA).

 After sponsor approval has been obtained, or determined that it is not needed, a Rebudgeting/CAS form should be completed in Duke@Work.